 Sean Duffy on Sunday, March 10th, 2013 in an interview

-Uncle Sam pays for free cell phones, pottery classes in Morocco and a watermelon queen's travels, U.S. Rep. Sean Duffy says
+Sean Duffy: Uncle Sam pays for cell phones, pottery classes in Morocco and watermelon queen's travel

 Indeed, the one-time county prosecutor came ready with what he considered to be evidence of waste when he appeared on the March 10, 2013, edition of "Upfront with Mike Gousha," a public affairs program on WISN-TV (Channel 12) in Milwaukee.

 Noting U.S. unemployment was edging down, Gousha asked:

 "Don’t you, your party, the president, don’t all of you in Washington feel under pressure to make sure that government doesn’t muck up what appears to be a rebounding economy?"

 Duffy acknowledged the improving jobs picture, then said:

 "We’re going in the right direction; that’s positive.
 But to think that you can’t cut -- we spend $2.2 billion on free cell phones, $27 million on Moroccan pottery classes; we pay for the travel expenses for the watermelon queen in Alabama.
 There are -- story after story about wasteful spending in government.
 Let’s cut that."

 (Duffy made the same multi-part claim two weeks earlier in emotional statements to Federal Reserve Chairman Ben Bernanke during a congressional committee meeting.
 In that exchange, Duffy also said the government spent $700 billion to see how long shrimps can run on a treadmill.
 His staff later told a reporter he meant to say $700,000.)